Photo Study III

 I turn now to the divine name–“Yahweh”.

-Galil alleges that this appears twice inside the tablet.
+Galil alleges that this sacred name appears twice inside the tablet.

-For simplicity only one of those I discuss here.
-That one I call “Upper Yahweh” simply because lies near the tablet’s top.
+For simplicity, only one of those I discuss here.
+That one I call “Upper Yahweh” simply because it lies near the tablet’s top.

 Galil’s annotated Table 7 drawing labels it as #’s: 11, 12, and 13.